ThomasOtt314/ee-tools/README.md

 #### Sections

 Each of the scripts reads a different combination of INI sections.
 There are seven sections currently used in the scripts:
-+ INPUTS
-  This section is used by all of the ee-tools
++ INPUTS - Used by all of the ee-tools
-+ EXPORT
-  This section has export specific parameters and is read by the zonal statistics and image download scripts.
++ EXPORT - Export specific parameters and is read by the zonal statistics and image download scripts.
-+ ZONAL_STATS
-  This section has zonal stats specific parameters.
++ ZONAL_STATS - Zonal stats specific parameters.
-+ IMAGES
-  This section has image download specific parameters.
++ IMAGES - Image download specific parameters.
-+ SUMMARY
-  This section has summary specific parameters and is read by the summary figures and summary tables scripts.
++ SUMMARY - Summary specific parameters and is read by the summary figures and summary tables scripts.
-+ FIGURES
-  This section has summary figure specific parameters.
++ FIGURES - Summary figure specific parameters.
-+ TABLES
-  This section has summary table specific parameters.
++ TABLES - Summary table specific parameters.

 ## Command Prompt / Terminal
 All of the scripts should be run from the command prompt (windows) or terminal (mac/linux).